SaribK/CS1XA3/Project01/README.md

     - https://ss64.com/bash/grep.html

 ## Feature 3: FIXME Log
-- **Description**: this feature searches the repo CS1XA3 for any files where the last line contains the string ***#FIXME*** and prints the file names in a file called fixme.log in the Project01 directory.
+- **Description**: this feature searches the repo CS1XA3 for any files where the last line contains the string ***#FIXME*** using recursive grep.
+Then, script checks if the last line contains *#FIXME* and if it does, then script prints the file names in a file called fixme.log in the Project01 directory.
 - **Pitfalls**: None
 - **Execution**: execute this feature by providing the number 3 when prompted to pick a number between 1 and 3 (after providing name at the beginning).
 - **Reference**: https://linuxize.com/post/how-to-check-if-string-contains-substring-in-bash/